EmboMaster/EmboMatrix/README.md

 - Ensure NVIDIA Isaac Sim is properly installed and configured before running scene generation.
 - The parallel scene generation step requires sufficient GPU resources.
 - Generated data will be saved in the `src/data/` directory by default.

-## Citation

-If you use EmboMatrix in your research, please cite:

 ---

-*EmboMatrix is developed by [Your Team/Institution].
-For issues or contributions, please visit the [GitHub repository](https://github.com/your-repo/embomatrix).*